Sean's story

 a stressed dog cannot learn

 I cannot emphasize enough how stressful shelter environments are for dogs (#adoptdontshop).
-Smells, barking, confinement to a kennel for most of the day, close proximity to potentially scary dogs, lack of agency – all of this if very, very bad for a dog’s nervous system.
-Dogs Trust is one of the best rescues in Ireland and they take very good care of their dogs, but even they could not provide what Sean needed – 2-3 hours of nature walks per day, extensive mental enrichment and quiet place where he had a sense of security from other dogs (it does not matter that de facto he was always safe, as long as he could see, hear and smell the dogs close by, he was stressed).
+Smells, barking, confinement to a kennel for most of the day, close proximity to potentially scary dogs, lack of agency – all of this is very, very bad for a dog’s nervous system.
+Dogs Trust is one of the best rescues in Ireland and they take very good care of their dogs, but even they could not provide what Sean needed – 2-3 hours of nature walks per day, extensive mental enrichment and a quiet place where he had a sense of security from other dogs (it does not matter that de facto he was always safe, as long as he could see, hear and smell the dogs close by, he was stressed).
 Sean coped with kennel stress by being hyperactive, so when we were taking him home, the rescue said that “he was always on the go” and they did not know whether he would be able to settle at home.
-He was a kind of “ADHD dog” (spoiler alert – he is not actually ADHD, he just needed to decompress and learn that life is stable and plentiful).
+He was a kind of “ADHD dog” (spoiler alert – he is not actually ADHD, he just needed to decompress and learn that life is predictable and his needs are always going to be met).
 After almost a year spent in kennels, Sean was a nervous wreck.

 There is a 3-3-3 rule of thumb in rescue, but it can take much more than 3 months for a dog to settle in.
 For Sean, it took about 10 months to fully decompress.
 How did I know it finally happened?
 Because he started wondering freely across the park following the scent trails, instead of keeping to the paths (first it was just one path that was considered safe, then it became possible to steer him to other paths but he still would not venture into an unchartered lawn territory).
 From that moment on, his progress in learning has increased rapidly.
 Yes, he has learned a lot of things in the first 10 months with us, but most of them were in relation to behaviours in the house.
 His house manners, by the way, have become excellent very quickly – he is perfectly toilet trained, has zero destructive behaviours, does not counter surf, never tried to get into the trash… the list goes on.
 But outside, in the presence of triggers, he was still hypervigilant and his progress in the right direction was painfully slow.
 He did well in carefully orchestrated BAT setups with the trainer, but I could not replicate this success in real life setting, with dogs appearing suddenly and moving too fast and unpredictable (or even worse – barking!).